Vyral/greg-mcdaniel/_posts/2018-12-11-show-off-your-real-estate-savvy-with-these-11-trivia-tidbits.md

 **2. Warren Buffett, the Oracle of Omaha**.
 Warren Buffett is currently considered the [third richest person in the world](https://www.forbes.com/billionaires/#1bf05b5f251c){: target="_blank"}, according to Forbes magazine.
 Here’s a fun fact about Mr. Buffett: He currently still lives in his Omaha, Nebraska home that he originally purchased way back in 1958 for a meager $31,500.

 **3. Brass door knobs**.
 Though many people look down on those who purposefully have brass door knobs in their homes, maybe that’s a prejudice to reconsider: Brass door knobs are antibacterial, meaning they disinfect themselves.
 Other metals like aluminum, iron, lead, silver, also share this quality.
-On that note, here’s your word of the day: the [oligodynamic effect](https://en.wikipedia.org/wiki/Oligodynamic_effect){: target="_blank"}.
+On that note, here’s your term of the day: the [oligodynamic effect](https://en.wikipedia.org/wiki/Oligodynamic_effect){: target="_blank"}.

 **4. The red doors of Scotland**.
 We all like to put our own personal touches on our homes, but in Scotland, having a red door means something pretty specific—it means [that homeowner has fully paid off their mortgage](http://www.npdodge.com/blog/2015/10/the-tradition-of-painting-a-front-door-red-what-does-it-mean/){: target="_blank"}!
 What color is your front door?